Top 20 Very Best Things to Do in Croatia

 community beside a clear body of water

-10. Walk Through the Ancient Remains at Pula & Rovinj
+10. Discover the History and Charm of Pula & Rovinj

 old stone made walls known as the roman amphitheater